Pinpoint’s psychometric modeling can dramatically improve your ad campaigns.

 By comparison, lookalike audiences and retargeting are inherently backward looking.
 They don’t model the raw psychological signal or translate into better personalization.
 Other audience approaches on the market are based on a fundamental flaw: they assume that all individuals in a segment are exactly the same and interchangeable.

-Pinpoint provides you with the industry’s only custom psychometric audiences that optimize around your ad creative in a truly data-driven way.
+Pinpoint provides you with the industry’s only custom psychometric audiences that optimize around your ad campaign in a truly data-driven way.
 Our personality models distill 70 years of scientific research on the motivations behind consumer decisions.
 Pinpoint’s technology also advances big-data psychometrics developed at Cambridge and Stanford Universities.

 AUDIENCE REACH & TRANSPARENCY: